hivemq/hivemq-mqtt-client/README.md

   - All possible combinations
 - Automatic and configurable **thread management**
 - Automatic and configurable **reconnect handling and message redelivery**
-- Automatic and configurable **resubscribe if a session expired**
+- Automatic and configurable **resubscribe if the session expired**
 - **Manual message acknowledgment**
   - Acknowledge multiple streams separately
-  - Order of acknowledgment does not matter, the client ensures the order of MQTT acknowledgments for 100% compatibility with the MQTT specification
+  - Order of acknowledgement does not matter, the client ensures the order of MQTT acknowledgements for 100% compatibility with the MQTT specification
-- Lifecycle listeners (connected, disconnected)
+- Lifecycle listeners
+  - When connected
+  - When disconnected or connection failed
 - MQTT 5 specific:
   - Pluggable Enhanced Authentication support (additional to MQTT specification: server-triggered re-authentication)
   - Automatic Topic Alias mapping